py-why/causal-learn/docs/source/getting_started.rst

 Quick benchmarking
 ^^^^^^^^^^^^

 To help users get a quick sense of running time, we conducted benchmarking for several methods.
 We consider datasets with number of variables from {10, 25, 50, 100} and average degree from {2, 3, 4, 5}.
 The sample size is 1000.
-Results are as follows (more results will be updated soon).
+We denote running time as 'S' if it is more than one day.
+All results are average over 10 runs with different random seeds.

 .. list-table:: Running time (s) for PC (Fisher-z test)
    :widths: 20, 20, 20, 20, 20